 I had promised myself I was going to restore my habit of doing end-of-year media lists for 2019.
-This is one of what should be four posts in the series: movies, music, television, and games.
+This is one of what was supposed to be four posts in the series but became only two: movies, music, television, and games.
 Spoilers ahead.

 Look, there are plenty of good-game-writing-folks out there doing the good-game-writing thing with thoughtful year-end lists.
 If you want to understand why you should play the many great games released this year – Control, Disco Elysium, The Outer Wilds, take your pick – go read those.

 You know I’m only going to recommend some off-the-wall nonsense.

 BEST CATCHPHRASE: Poor Lindsay.
 The quest giver from Bloodstained: Ritual Of The Night clearly has some issues.
 Yes, her village has been ravaged by unholy creatures of the night.
 But if I’m executing your revenge scheme, the least you could do is avoid shouting the same instruction to me every time I pick up a new bounty from you…